Architecture Analysis & Design Language

 The Architecture Analysis & Design Language is derived from MetaH, an architecture description language made by the Advanced Technology Center of Honeywell.
 AADL is used to model the software and hardware architecture of an embedded, real-time system.
 Due to its emphasis on the embedded domain, AADL contains constructs for modeling both software and hardware components (with the hardware components named "execution platform" components within the standard).
 This architecture model can then be used either as a design documentation, for analyses (such as schedulability and flow control) or for code generation (of the software portion), like UML.

 AADL ecosystem

-AADL is defined by a core language that defines a single notation for both system and software aspects.
+AADL is defined by a core language with a single notation for both system and software aspects.
 Having a single model eases the analysis tools by having only one single representation of the system.
 The language specifies system-specific characteristics using properties.

 The language can be extended with the following methods: